Connect with us

 A Kenya Airways plane at the JKIA in Nairobi.
 PHOTO | FILE

-The African Development Bank (AfDB) has approved a Sh16.5 billion loan for the construction of a second runway at the Jomo Kenyatta International Airport (JKIA) in Nairobi, setting in motion a project that seeks to nearly double the movement of aircraft in East Africa’s largest airfield.
+The African Development Bank (AfDB) approved a Sh16.5 billion loan for a second runway at Jomo Kenyatta International Airport (JKIA) in Nairobi.
+This project aims to nearly double aircraft movement at East Africa’s largest airfield.

 The Wednesday approval paves the way for construction works to commence in the second half of next year, according to the Kenya Airports Authority (KAA).